Motivated Reasoning and the Political Economy of Climate Change Inaction: Introduction

-A corner stone of the model is that voters have anticipatory utility, ``\emph{meaning that the individual experiences pleasant or aversive emotions from thinking about future welfare}'' (\citealp{BenabouTirole:2016}).
-Like in \cite{AkerlofDickens:1982}, \cite{CaplinLeahy:2001}, \cite{BenabouTirole:2002} and other papers, this means that voters have preferences not only about states and policies, but also about their own beliefs.
-A consequence of this is that voters may engage in motivated reasoning, see for example \cite{Kunda:1990}, \cite{BenabouTirole:2016}, \cite{Zimmermann:2020}, and \cite{OpreaYuksel:2021}.
-The most closely related papers in this area are \cite{LEVY:2014} and \cite{LEYAOUANQ:2023}, which also examine electoral contexts. \cite{LEVY:2014} presents a model featuring a policymaker trying to signal congruency to voters, where voters have imperfect memory and can suppress certain news by conflating positive and negative signals.
-In contrast, there is no signaling story in the present paper, and two office motivated candidates compete by offering policies.
-Further, unlike in \cite{LEVY:2014}, in the current paper voters have perfect memory, but may choose to interpret some information with exaggerated or diminished precision.
-Finally, it is not just the voters' beliefs about the state that matter, but also their expectations regarding policy outcomes.
+As just foreshadowed, a cornerstone of the model is that voters derive anticipatory utility, ``\emph{meaning that the individual experiences pleasant or aversive emotions from thinking about future welfare}'' (\citealp{BenabouTirole:2016}).
+As in \cite{AkerlofDickens:1982}, \cite{CaplinLeahy:2001}, \cite{BenabouTirole:2002}, \cite{brunnermeier2005optimal}, \cite{Spiegler:2016}, \cite{SpieglerEliaz:2020}, \cite{LittleEtAl:2022}, and \cite{engelmann2024anticipatory}, this means that voters have preferences not only about states and policies but also about their own beliefs.
+A consequence of this is that voters may engage in motivated reasoning; see, for example, \cite{Kunda:1990}, \cite{BenabouTirole:2016}, \cite{Zimmermann:2020}, \cite{OpreaYuksel:2021}, or \cite{Thaler:2024}.
+The most closely related papers in this area are \cite{LEVY:2014} and \cite{LEYAOUANQ:2023}, which also examine electoral contexts. \cite{LEVY:2014} presents a model featuring a policymaker trying to signal quality/congruency to voters.
+Voters have imperfect memory and can suppress certain news by purposefully conflating positive and negative signals.
+In contrast, there is no signaling in the current paper.
+Furthermore, voters have perfect memory but may choose to interpret some signals as more or less informative than they really are.
+Finally, it is not just voters' beliefs about the state that matter, but also their expectations regarding policy outcomes.
 This difference introduces a novel self-fulfilling aspect that becomes critical for equilibrium. \cite{LEYAOUANQ:2023} suggests that voters may interpret signals in a contrary manner at a cost.
-In the current paper I assume that voters can modulate the perceived informativeness of a signal, but they cannot alter its direction.
-Moreover, unlike in \cite{LEYAOUANQ:2023}, a key component of my model is that the state influences baseline welfare levels, which has important consequences for equilibrium.
+In the current paper, we assume that voters can modulate the perceived informativeness of a signal, but they cannot alter its direction.
+Moreover, unlike in \cite{LEYAOUANQ:2023}, a key component of our model is that the state influences baseline welfare levels, which has important consequences for equilibrium.